Chinese New Year: Names

 In Chinese, the festival is commonly known as the "Spring Festival" (春節 (春节, Chūnjié)), as the spring season in the lunisolar calendar traditionally starts with lichun, the first of the twenty-four solar terms that the festival celebrates around the time of the Chinese New Year.
 The name was first proposed in 1914 by Yuan Shikai, who was the interim president of the Republic of China.
 The official usage of the name "Spring Festival" was retained by the government of the People's Republic of China, but the government of the Republic of China based in Taiwan has since adopted the name "Traditional Chinese New Year".

 The festival is also called "Lunar New Year" in English, despite the traditional Chinese calendar being lunisolar and not lunar.
 However, "Chinese New Year" is still a commonly used translation for people of non-Chinese backgrounds.
 Along with the Han Chinese inside and outside of Greater China, as many as 29 of the 55 ethnic minority groups in China also celebrate Chinese New Year.
 Korea, Vietnam, Singapore, Malaysia, Indonesia, and the Philippines celebrate it as an official festival.

+In recent years, the English translation of the Spring Festival has sparked controversy.
+In many countries outside China, "Lunar New Year" is considered a more inclusive name and has been widely used for years; however, some Chinese public opinion views "Lunar New Year" as an act of "De-Sinicization".
+In 2025, the Chinese tea brand CHAGEE translated the Spring Festival as "Lunar New Year", which caused controversy.
+On January 24, 2025, CHAGEE urgently changed its copy and apologized.